 - Once cool decorate as desired.

 I’ve tried tons of alternatives to buttercream and none are as easy, stable or as tasty as traditional buttercream.
-This is the recipe I use and the trick with it is to whisk it for at least 10 minutes to get it to double in volume.
-This makes it lighter and reduces the calories per serving.
-You can flavour or colour buttercream or sprinkle it with popping candy or sprinkles.
+This is the recipe I use and the tip is to whisk it for at least 10 minutes to get it to double in volume.
+This also makes it lighter and reduces the calories per serving.
+You can flavour or colour buttercream or add in popping candy or sprinkles.

 - 100 g (4 oz) softened butter

 - 200 g (8 oz) icing / powdered sugar

 - 1 tsp of vanilla extract or other flavouring

 - 1 tsp of food dye if using

 - Put the butter and sugar into a bowl and start whisking, first on a low-speed and then gradually increasing it to a high-speed.

 - Add in vanilla extract and tiny amount of milk

 - If you think the buttercream is too thick add a tiny bit more milk.
 If you think the buttercream is too soft put it in the fridge to harden for a while before using.
 If it’s too stiff it won’t pipe smoothly and if it’s too runny you won’t get any definition with it.